2020 Federal Standard of Excellence

 6.1 Did the agency have a common evidence framework for research and evaluation purposes?

 - ACL defines evidence-based programs on its website.
 ACL’s National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) uses a stages of research framework (SORF) to classify and describe its funded grants and research projects within the grants.
+Rigorous evaluations methods are applied based on appropriateness.
 The four stages of SORF include: exploration and discovery, intervention development, intervention efficacy, and scale-up evaluation.
 Using SORF, NIDILRR gains insight into what is known and unknown about a problem; whether it is time to develop interventions to address a particular problem; whether it is time to test the efficacy of interventions; and whether it is time to scale-up interventions for broader use.

 - The Older Americans Act requires the use of evidence-based programming in Title III-D-funded activities: Disease Prevention and Health Promotion Services.
 In response, ACL developed a definition of the term evidence-based, and created a website containing links to a range of resources for evidence-based programs.
 This is a common evidence framework used for Older Americans Act funded activities.
 For programs that are not legislatively required to use evidence-based models, through its funding process ACL requires all programs to provide clear justification and evidence (where available) that proposed projects will achieve their stated outcomes.

 6.3 Did the agency have a user friendly tool that disseminated information on rigorously evaluated, evidence-based solutions (programs, interventions, practices, etc.) including information on what works where, for whom, and under what conditions?